SpongeBob SquarePants (musical): Act Two

-SpongeBob tries to calm everyone down, insisting that, despite whatever happens, they have each other ("Best Day Ever").
+SpongeBob tries to calm everyone down, insisting that, despite whatever happens, they all have each other ("Best Day Ever").
 When the time comes for the volcano to erupt, everyone braces for their potential deaths.
-However, time passes with no eruption and bubbles fall down from above, signalling that Sandy's invention worked.
+However, time passes with no eruption, and bubbles fall from above, signaling that Sandy's invention worked.
 With Bikini Bottom safe, everyone apologizes for their behavior, as Plankton and Karen argue and accidentally reveal their secret plot.
-Mr. Krabs decides to have SpongeBob as manager of the Krusty Krab someday.
+Mr. Krabs decides to have SpongeBob as the manager of the Krusty Krab someday.
 Everyone then decides that they should celebrate by having a new concert led by Pearl and Squidward, much to his delight, as Sandy is now welcomed back by the citizens of Bikini Bottom.
 Patchy descends from above on a rope, having finally managed to sneak into the show.
-He makes the cast reluctantly agree to let him be a part of the finale as the townspeople welcome the brand new day ("Bikini Bottom Day" (Reprise 3)).
-During the curtain call, the cast performs one final song ("SpongeBob SquarePants Theme Song").
+He makes the cast reluctantly agree to let him be a part of the finale as the townspeople welcome the brand-new day ("Bikini Bottom Day" (Reprise 3)).
+During the curtain call, the cast performs one final song ("'SpongeBob SquarePants' Theme Song").